Content

 Published 06/02/2023

-Updated 04/05/2024
+Updated 03/04/2025

 Some people claim they use L-citrulline supplements for erectile dysfunction (ED) and see results.
-But has research confirmed L-citrulline benefits for ED?
+But has research confirmed L-citrulline’s benefits for ED?
 And if so, how long does it take for L-citrulline to work for ED?

-While some research has shown that L-citrulline can offer ED benefits, the data and study volume is very, very limited.
-And because there hasn’t been any large study on L-citrulline benefits for males dealing with ED, it isn’t clear how long it takes for L-citrulline to work for ED.
+And because there hasn’t been any large study on L-citrulline’s benefits for males dealing with ED, it isn’t clear how long it takes for L-citrulline to work for this issue.

 To understand what this means for you and the viability of this alternative treatment option for ED, read on.